-Born in Philadelphia and raised in Florida, Kate’s love for storytelling blossomed at an early age.
-She earned her Bachelor’s degree in English from the University of Florida and eventually moved to Minneapolis, Minnesota where she worked at a book warehouse, which fueled her passion for literature.
+Born in Philadelphia but raised in sunny Florida, DiCamillo fell in love with stories at an early age.
+She earned her Bachelor’s degree in English from the University of Florida, then moved to chilly Minneapolis, Minnesota, where she worked at a book warehouse.
+That job grew her love of literature, setting her on the path to becoming a children’s book author.

 Why is Kate DiCamillo Important?